abapinho/abaKTravis/README.md

 (abaK is still in alpha stage.
-It's API can change.
+Its API can change.
 Please don't using for production objects just yet.
 Wait for a release.)

 # abaK